-(a) Fencing consisting of a minimum 4-foot high metal chain link or no-climb horse fence, secured with 6-foot metal posts established at the edge of the soil volume area on the
+(a) Fencing consisting of a minimum 4-foot high metal chain link or no-climb horse fence, secured with 6-foot metal posts established at the edge of the soil volume area on the development site.
+Existing secured fencing at least 3.5 feet tall can serve as the required protective fencing.

-- development site.
-Existing secured fencing at least 3.5 feet tall can serve as the required protective fencing. - (b) When a soil volume area extends beyond the development site, protection fencing is not required to extend beyond the development site.
-Existing secured fencing at least 3.5 feet tall can serve as the required protective fencing. - (c) Signage designating the protection zone and penalties for violations must be secured in a prominent location on each protection fence. - (2) Compaction prevention options for encroachment into soil volume areas: - (a) Steel plates placed over the soil volume area. - (b) A 12-inch layer of coarse wood chips over geotextile fabric continuously maintained over the soil volume area. - (c) A 6-inch layer of crushed gravel over geotextile fabric continuously maintained over the soil volume area. - g.
-Soil contaminants are prohibited from the soil volume areas. - 2.
-Performance Path for Soil Volume. - a.
-If the existing soils at the site and abutting sites are determined by the Urban Forester to be inadequate to support healthy tree growth to maturity based on factors such as compaction levels, drainage, fertility, pH, and potential contamination prior to or resulting from development, a performance path soil volume plan is required. - b.
-Soils in areas of construction access that do not receive compaction prevention treatment and soils in areas of grading, paving, and construction are considered inadequate for tree growth unless a performance path soil volume plan is provided. - c.
-The performance path soil volume plan is required to demonstrate the methods that will be used to provide at least 1,000 cubic feet of soil volume with the capacity to support healthy growth to maturity per tree to be planted. - d.
-The soil volume areas must be contiguous and within a 50-foot radius of the tree to be planted.
-Contiguous soil volumes must be at least 3 feet wide for the entire area. - e.
+(b) When a soil volume area extends beyond the development site, protection fencing is not required to extend beyond the development site.
+Existing secured fencing at least 3.5 feet tall can serve as the required protective fencing.

+(c) Signage designating the protection zone and penalties for violations must be secured in a prominent location on each protection fence.

+(2) Compaction prevention options for encroachment into soil volume areas:

+(a) Steel plates placed over the soil volume area.

+(b) A 12-inch layer of coarse wood chips over geotextile fabric continuously maintained over the soil volume area.

+(c) A 6-inch layer of crushed gravel over geotextile fabric continuously maintained over the soil volume area.

+g.
+Soil contaminants are prohibited from the soil volume areas.

+2. Performance Path for Soil Volume.

+a.
+If the existing soils at the site and abutting sites are determined by the Urban Forester to be inadequate to support healthy tree growth to maturity based on factors such as compaction levels, drainage, fertility, pH, and potential contamination prior to or resulting from development, a performance path soil volume plan is required.

+b.
+Soils in areas of construction access that do not receive compaction prevention treatment and soils in areas of grading, paving, and construction are considered inadequate for tree growth unless a performance path soil volume plan is provided.

+c.
+The performance path soil volume plan is required to demonstrate the methods that will be used to provide at least 1,000 cubic feet of soil volume with the capacity to support healthy growth to maturity per tree to be planted.

+d.
+The soil volume areas must be continuous and within a 50-foot radius of the tree to be planted.
+Continuous soil volumes must be at least 3 feet wide for the entire area.

+e.
 Trees may share the same soil volume area provided that all spacing requirements are met.

 f.
-The following items may be addressed in performance path soil volume plans but are dependent on specific site conditions and should be verified on a project basis in coordination with other professionals such as civil and geotechnical engineers, landscape architects, and soil scientists as needed:
+The following items may be addressed in performance path soil volume plans but are dependent on specific site conditions and should be submitted by the applicant on a project basis in coordination with other professionals such as civil and geotechnical engineers, landscape architects, and soil scientists as needed:

-(1) Compaction Reduction
+- (1) Compaction Reduction

-(a) tilling
+- (a) tilling

-(b) backhoe turning
+- (b) backhoe turning

-(c) subsoiling
+- (c) subsoiling

-(2) Soil Amendments
+- (2) Soil Amendments

-(a) organic amendments
+- (a) organic amendments

-(b) mineral amendments
+- (b) mineral amendments

-(c) biological amendments
+- (c) biological amendments

-(d) chemical amendments
+- (d) chemical amendments